Ben Verwaayen: Politics

 During his military service, Verwaayen founded the Algemene Vereniging Nederlandse Militairen (General Association of Dutch soldiers), a union that existed until 1996.

 Verwaayen has been a longtime member of the People's Party for Freedom and Democracy.
 He sat in its executive for ten years, and also contributed to its election programme for the 2006 Dutch elections.
 At various times, he was linked with a Cabinet position.
 The current Dutch Prime Minister, Mark Rutte, has named him as one of his closest advisors.

 Honours

-Verwaayen has received various honorary awards and has been made Officier in de Orde van Oranje Nassau (Netherlands), Honorary Knight of the Order of the British Empire KBE (United Kingdom), and a knight in the Legion of Honour (France).
+Verwaayen has received various honorary awards and has been made Officier in de Orde van Oranje Nassau (Netherlands), Honorary Knight Commander of the Order of the British Empire KBE (United Kingdom), and a knight in the Legion of Honour (France).

 Personal life

 Married to Helena, the couple have two children.
 They currently reside in Paris, but had a family home in Haslemere, Surrey where Verwaayen hosted a party in summer 2008, attended by 1,300 guests including former Vodafone CEO Arun Sarin, UK government ministers Stephen Twigg and John Denham.
 Verwaayen, a tennis player himself, put on a celebrity tennis match between John Lloyd and Ilie Năstase, and is also a fan of Arsenal F.C.